AntonioMA/node_auth/README.md

 2. Or to create an Hydra client.
 Assuming you have Hydra running on hydra.public.viam.dev.local:4444 (which can/should point to localhost) and that you have a nice script to create clients:
 ```
-  ./addClient.sh node_client "http://localhost:8123/login/hydra/callback,http://127.0.0.1:8123/login/hydra/callback"
+  ./addClient.sh node_client "http://localhost:8123/login/hydra/callback,http://127.0.0.1:8123/login/hydra/callback" client_secret_post
 ```
 The script will return you the secret.
+Note that for the script to work you have to have the hydra executable on the same directory than the addClient.sh script.

 3. You'll need to create and configure at least one [authentication provider account](#authenticator-accounts)